 The Phyllis and John Seaman Garden is located immediately west of the main museum building.
-The garden exhibits rocks from the Great Lakes region as well as a diversity of plants not geographically restricted.
+The garden exhibits a variety of plants as well as rocks from the Great Lakes region.
+The rocks and selected plants are labeled.

 Rocks are combinations of one or more minerals and make up the solid Earth we live on.
 The study of rocks is called petrology and is important to understanding the Earth.